gempesaw/writing/published/osx-parallel-perl.md

+---
-# Running perl's Test::More tests in parallel on OS X
+title: "Running perl's Test::More tests in parallel on OS X"
+date: 2015-02-21
+tags: ["perl", "test::more", "test-more", "test-parallelsubtest", "background", "webdriver", "e2e", "integration tests", "qa", "software testing"]
+---

 Integration tests and e2e tests are very useful when developing apps, but unlike unit tests it's harder to keep them fast and snappy.
 In my